-- By October, 2015, the RLMS School Improvement Plan (SIP) will align to the District Improvement Plan (DIP). - Grade level/ departmental data teams will submit meeting minutes for all scheduled data team/PIRR meetings. - Revisions to SIP will be evidenced through data team/ liaison meeting minutes.
+- Grade level/ departmental data teams will submit electronic meeting minutes for all scheduled data team/PIRR meetings. - Revisions to SIP will be evidenced through data team/ liaison meeting minutes.

 3. Leadership Capacity

 If we strengthen the instructional leadership capacity of teachers and administrators, then we will be better able to identify and implement effective instructional practices and help teachers improve their practices through support and accountability.
 This improved instructional practice will lead to improved student learning.